AmazeeLabs/silverback-mono/packages/composer/amazeelabs/silverback-cli/README.md

 silverback help [command_name]
 ```

-## How it works.
+## How it works

-A Drupal project initialized with Silverback uses SQLite database in development environment.
-The database is localed in the Drupal files directory.
-This mean that the whole Drupal state is stored in a single directory.
+A Drupal project initialized with Silverback uses a SQLite database in development environment.
+The database is located in the Drupal files directory.
+This means that the whole Drupal state is stored in a single directory.

 Silverback puts this directory into `install-cache.zip` and reuses it the next time `silverback setup` is fired.